Diary of a Wimpy Kid (2021 film): Marketing

 The first look of the film was shown on December 10, 2020, at Disney's Investor Day, depicting Greg trying to roll a large snowball up a hill, only to roll down the hill with it.
 This would not be used in the film itself.
 The teaser poster was revealed on September 2, 2021 (the same day the release date was announced).
-The film was marketed under the Disney brand, leading to speculation that Walt Disney Pictures was involved in the film, which turned out be to true when the film was released.
-The trailer was released on October 19, 2021 by Walt Disney Studios' YouTube channel (the YouTube channel for Walt Disney Pictures), further increasing speculation.
+The film was marketed under the Disney brand, leading to speculation that Walt Disney Pictures was involved in the film, which turned out to be true when the film was released.
+The trailer was released on October 19, 2021, by Walt Disney Studios' YouTube channel (the YouTube channel for Walt Disney Pictures), further increasing speculation.
 Additionally, the song "Bring Your Friends" by Sam Shrieve was heavily used in the film's marketing campaign but was not featured in the film itself.

 A reprint of the original book featured a new Disney+ cover variant to serve as a tie-in release to the movie (this book featured a first look at Rowley Jefferson in his CG-animated form).
 Like the original book, Amulet Books released the book, but this time, in association with Disney Enterprises, Inc. and 20th Century Studios.
 It was released on November 23, 2021.